-- Before replacing old/defect electronic equipment, we ensure that it is beyond repair
+- Before replacing old/defective electronic equipment, we ensure that it is beyond repair

 - Electronic equipment should always be disposed responsibly or delivered to businesses that can reuse components

-- Our cleaning service must use 90% eco-labeled cleaning supplies
+- Our cleaning service must use 90% eco-labelled cleaning supplies

-- Wash cloths are primarily fiber cloths and are used recurrently.
-Single-use cloths with micro plastics are a no go.
+- Washcloths are primarily fibre cloths and are used recurrently.
+Single-use cloths with micro plastics are a no-go.

 - Our cleaning staff are instructed and aware of environmentally friendly cleaning procedures as well as waste sorting practices.

-- Printing suppliers for printed marketing material are compliant with the environmental and social policies and criteria’s that exist in the industry.
+- Printing suppliers for printed marketing material are compliant with the environmental and social policies and criteria that exist in the industry.

 - We encourage low-impact transportation and aim to be able to buy an electronic bicycle for the staff running errands.

-- For long distance travelling, we need to use aviaton because of our geographic location.
+- We need to use aviation for long-distance travel because of our geographic location.
 When abroad we propose low emission transports.
-However we are aware, that when abroad, we often have considerable luggage due to events and will need taxi’s.
+However, we are aware, that when abroad, we often have considerable luggage due to events and will need taxis.

 Meetings & Events